LixieWulf/Allure/README.md

 If you are here, you have found the incomplete and barely functional 7.0 port/0.8 alpha content overhaul.
 Much of the stuff here is unfinished.

+All sounds are NOT mine, but were Freesound assets all using attribution-less licenses.
+Not because I don't wanna credit the authors, but because I continually forget to and don't want any trouble.

-**do NOT expect a functional mod yet. if you ask me to fix a bug, it will be ignored.**
+**do NOT expect a functional mod yet. if you ask me to fix a bug, it will be ignored.
+This doesn't mean that bugs will go unfixed, but that I will address them on my own time.**

 ---